 The big debate about this film concerns the non-casting of Zero Mostel as Tevye, the role he made famous on Broadway.
 To the bitter disappointment of Mostel and his many fans, the part went instead to Topol, the actor who had played Tevye in the London production of the play.
 It remains a stellar cast regardless, with an extraordinarily talented set of performers with both musical and dramatic talent.

-This clip features one of the many wonderful, touching songs from the movie and also shows how Jewison did much much more than photograph a play; he created a remarkable piece of cinematic art using all the techniques the medium can offer.
+This clip features one of the many wonderful, touching songs from the movie.
+It also shows how Jewison and top-flight cinematographer Oswald Morris did much much more than photograph a play; they created a remarkable piece of cinematic art using all the techniques the medium can offer.

 Interested in a different sort of film?
 Check out this list of prior recommendations.